marco-buratto/resilientlinux-server/README.md

 **Resilient Linux Server** is a server operating system based on Debian GNU/Linux which features a liveng partitioning scheme, https://liveng.readthedocs.io, originally thought for live operating systems.
 Resilient Linux Server, however, is hard drive installable: the liveng compliancy (programs and kernel updates with a readonly system partition) is thus suitable for "indestructible" hard drive installations.
 Moreover, the persistence partition's rw folder contains the diffs from the stock installation: system backups need a tarball of the rw folder only.

-Here are the instructions on how to build the base ISO image, which also contains the installer (https://github.com/marco-buratto/resilientlinux-installer) for creating the liveng partitioning scheme onto disk.
+Here are the instructions on how to build the ISO image, which also contains the installer (https://github.com/marco-buratto/resilientlinux-installer) for creating the liveng partitioning scheme onto disk.

 **How to install**